Home » Gilgo Locations » This Location

 Serial Killer House in Mastic Beach, New York

-The site where Rita Tangredi's body was discovered
+The site where Rita Tangredi was found

 Roughly 16 miles away.